Jan 25, 2024 | Makeblock

 1. The “Bristlebot”

 A bristlebot is a simple and tiny robot your kids can build at home using a toothbrush.
 Cut off the bristle end of the toothbrush and connect a small pre-isolated motor with some coin cell batteries.
 This little setup is quite easy to make, but the experience of building it is rewarding and fun for kids.
 Here is a video to teach kids how to make a bristlebot step by step.

 2. A Rolling Robot

 A rolling robot requires more materials and effort from your kids than a bristlebot does.
-However, the result is absolutely much more exciting and rewarding.
-For this project, we suggest parents assist your kids with the process, as certain steps involve handling a drill.
+However, the result is much more exciting and rewarding.
+For this project, we suggest parents assist their kids with the process, as certain steps involve handling a drill.
 We highly recommend the makers to wear safety goggles.

 3. A Rowing-Boat Robot

 mBot is a STEM education robot for beginners.
 With just a screwdriver, and step-by-step instructions, and a study schedule, children can build a robot from scratch and experience the joys of hands-on creation.mBot offers great flexibility when it comes to shapes and is also compatible with LEGO bricks, meaning gameplay can continue to grow over time.